 Students may request permission to interrupt their studies if their studies are being affected by personal circumstances and they will not be able to work on their research programme for a period of time.
-During a period of interruption, the student is not enrolled with the College.
+During a period of interruption, the student is not enrolled with Queen Mary.
 Students should be advised to discuss the implications of interrupting their studies with Advice and Counselling before completing this form, particularly if their tuition fees are paid by a sponsor or they hold a Tier 4 visa where QMUL issued a CAS.
-If a student is in receipt of a studentship, then the terms and conditions of the award take precedence over the College’s Regulations.
+If a student is in receipt of a studentship, then the terms and conditions of the award take precedence over Queen Mary’s Regulations.

-Interrupting their studies means that although students remain registered they cease to be enrolled with the College; this has consequences for their student status, funding, and right to remain in the UK:
+Interrupting their studies means that although students remain registered they cease to be enrolled with Queen Mary; this has consequences for their student status, funding, and right to remain in the UK:

 - When interrupting, students will not be required to pay fees.